Tips on how these women did it and why they still believe the funding landscape is flawed.

 And it’s even worse for women of color.
 Since 2009, start-ups led by black women have raised a total of $289 million in angel and VC funding, representing 0.06 percent of the nearly $425 billion total tech venture funding raised during the same time, from 2009-2017, according to Digitalundivided’s ProjectDiane 2018.

-It’s hard to fathom how female-owned businesses could rise by 58 percent in 11 years.
-But they did.
+It’s hard to fathom how female-owned businesses could rise by 4 percent every year, according to Guidant Financial.
+But they do.

 This means that while there’s no dearth of female-owned businesses, they’re just not attracting VC money.